oracle-devrel/technology-engineering/cloud-infrastructure/compute-including-hpc/compute-software/health-checking/linux-system-healthcheck/README.md

-# How to check health status of a Linux system
+# How to check the health status of a Linux system

 This section includes a step-by-step manual to check the health status of a Linux system;

 Reviewed: 21.11.2023

 # When to use this asset?